seleniumbase/SeleniumBase/README.md

 * For PhantomJS headless browser automation, get [PhantomJS](http://phantomjs.org/download.html) on your System Path.

+* In case you do not have access rights to update system variables, You can use  [Anaconda Version of Python 2](https://www.continuum.io/downloads) which is an opensource, All web drivers can be placed under ``Anaconda Installation path/Scripts/`` e.g: ``Anaconda2\Scripts\``

 Mac:

 * On a Mac, you can install drivers more easily by using ``brew`` (aka ``homebrew``), but you have to install that first.
 [Brew installation instructions are here](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/requirements_installation.md).